jgori-ouistiti/CoopIHC/docs/guide/quickstart.rst

 Basic Example
 -----------------
 We start with a 1D pointing task, in the shape of a gridworld, called ``SimplePointingTask``.
 There is a target goal (green), a cursor (blue) which should be positioned on the goal for the task to end, and some surrounding targets (violet).
-We consider a task with 31 possible positions for the cursor and 10 targets in total.
+We consider a task with 31 possible positions for the cursor and 10 targets.

 .. code-block:: python